How To Manage Hairdressers

 - Culture A great manager should be able to build a strong culture into the team so that the salon becomes self-disciplining. this creates values and in turn aspirations which will lead to great team spirit.

 - Dealing with different people A great hairdressing manager should be able to deal with different people in different ways because we all have different problems at different times.

-- Delegation This one is one of the hardest that I have found.
-To be a great hairdressing manager you need to be able to delegate and not abdicate.
+- Delegate This is one of the hardest that I have found.
+To be a great manager you need to be able to delegate and not abdicate.
 Delegation will create worth in your team as long as you help them along and be supportive.
 Never, never give something for someone to do and then take it away as this will create de-motivation and bad feeling.
 Getting help with low priority tasks will help your time management and motivate them.

 - Focus Make sure your hairdressing team is focused and all firing in the same direction.
 Creating a focus on a service or product will help you achieve your goals.

 - Discipline A great hairdressing manager needs to reinforce discipline in the salon.
 Make sure your team really understands how serious you are about the team goals, direction and standards.
 They also must fully understand what will happen if they do not perform well or and what will happen if they do.